varlesh/pegasus-instructions/README.md

 **NOTE:** Switch roms not supported

-## Now you can check all your metadata's and update/fix that with popular skrapper sites:
+## Now you can check all your metadata's and update/fix that with popular scraper sites:

 https://gamesdb.launchbox-app.com